fatalfeel/proton_sdk_source/Programmer Readme.txt

 1.
-The proton impelement irrlicht 1.9.0 with OGLES2.0 and OpenGL
+Proton 3d engine impelement irrlicht 1.9.0 with OGLES2.0 and OpenGL You can build on Win32, MacOS, Android, Ios

 1.
 For the documentation, tutorials, wiki, and forums, please visit: